An Interview with Morgan State University's Director of the Center for Career Development [Part 1]

-Vault recently spoke with Seana Coulter, Director of the Center for Career Development at Morgan State University, about how the university adapted to engage with students via digital means during the pandemic, what students can expect from the career center in the Fall, and what the job search will be like for recent graduates in the age of COVID-19.
+Vault spoke with Seana Coulter, Director of the Center for Career Development at Morgan State University, about how the university adapted to engage with students via digital means during the pandemic, what students can expect from the career center in the Fall, and what the job search is like for graduates in the age of COVID-19.
 Below is the first part of our interview.

 Vault: Can you describe what the process was like to take Morgan State’s Career Center fully remote?

 Seana Coulter: At Morgan, we were well poised to shift to a remote environment quickly.
 We had the infrastructure and already operated utilizing many virtual tools.
 Our services were designed to be accessible 24/7 and integrated well with social media.
 It was just a matter of re-introducing the software and tools to our students.
 We relied very heavily on social media.
 Luckily, we have a social media guru in our office who quickly developed a COVID-19 social media plan that re-introduced our tools and virtual services to our constituents.

 Our biggest challenge was adjusting our mindset and setting realistic daily goals.
 In the early phases, we found ourselves working a minimum of 12 hours daily to develop plans to create virtual offerings that would replicate our in-person services.
 As educators, we are accustomed to planning and mapping out every step (for the academic year).
 At some point, we realized there was a level of uncertainty about the future that we had to become comfortable with.